PhiLFitters/kafe2/doc/src/parts/user_guide.rst

     hist_fit = Fit(histogram)
     hist_fit.do_fit()

-Depending on whether the modelfunction is already normalised, or has a normalisation constant, that is also supposed to be estimated in the fit the `density` keyword can be used, during creation of the `HistFit` object.
+By default it is assumed that the model function for a `HistFit` object is a probability density function normalised to 1.
+As a consequence the bin contents are also being normalized to 1.
+To disable this behavior, set `density=False` in the `HistFit` constructor.

 .. _plotting: